Fakery-Bakery/focus-loop/docs/features/f-01-task-timer.md

 # Feature F‑01 – Task Timer
-*Last updated 26 Apr 2025 by OpenAI o3*
+*Last updated 30 Apr 2025 by Claude 3.7*

 ## 1 Overview
 Enables users to start a **Task Timer** for a fixed duration.
 Acts as the primary countdown that will be *paused* whenever the Pause Timer elapses and *resumed* after each Break.